VandyYuboF/linkage_algorithm/README.md

 ## Not sure where to start?
 - If you just need results, follow **Quick Start**
 - If you need to adjust matching logic, read **Step-by-step guide**
+- If you need to adjust in input and ouput, read **Optional utilities**
 - If you are integrating into code, see **Programmatic use**

 ---